1 January 2021: United Kingdom and European Union separate markets

-Update 3 February 2020: The United Kingdom (UK) formally left the European Union (EU) at 11pm GMT on 31 January 2020 and entered an 11 month transition period until 31 December 2020.
+Update 12 October 2020: The transition period following the United Kingdom (UK) formally leaving the European Union (EU) on 31 January 2020 will end on 31 December 2020.

-- Expect reduced warehouse capacity late 2020 and early 2021
+- Warehousing: Expect reduced warehouse capacity late 2020 and early 2021.

-- AVOID transiting goods by truck (RORO/Chunnel) between EU and UK (in either direction) for at least 6 weeks once the current transition period expires.
+- Shipping: Consider shipping direct to UK or EU for respective markets and AVOID transiting goods by truck (RORO/Chunnel) between EU and UK (in either direction) for at least 6 weeks once the current transition period expires.
 Operational issues which are anticipated to create congestion and lead to extraordinary delays:

 - No turn-around capacity on roads leading to ferries, for trucks with inadequate paperwork to ‘turn around’

 - No Road capacity to ‘fast track’ goods on trucks in queues, even with diplomatic intervention.

 - Standards & Regulations: mutual recognition ceases.

 - CE Mark issued by UK standards authority will no longer be recognised in EU.
 Goods will need to be re-tested by an EU testing body.

 - Goods exported to UK will need to be tested and require the new UKCA mark.
 The EU mark may continue to be used until 1 January 2022